Wade leads Queens (NC) against North Alabama after 27-point game

 BOTTOM LINE: Queens (NC) visits North Alabama after Aylesha Wade scored 27 points in Queens (NC)’s 83-76 loss to the Jacksonville Dolphins.

-The Lions are 6-3 on their home court.
-North Alabama averages 15.5 turnovers per game and is 2-0 when it wins the turnover battle.
+The Lions have gone 6-3 in home games.
+North Alabama has a 2-1 record in one-possession games.

-The Royals are 1-7 against ASUN opponents.
-Queens (NC) is eighth in the ASUN scoring 68.1 points per game and is shooting 39.2%.
+The Royals have gone 1-7 against ASUN opponents.
+Queens (NC) averages 17.6 turnovers per game and is 4-4 when turning the ball over less than opponents.

-North Alabama’s average of 6.3 made 3-pointers per game this season is just 0.5 more made shots on average than the 5.8 per game Queens (NC) gives up.
+North Alabama’s average of 6.3 made 3-pointers per game this season is only 0.5 more made shots on average than the 5.8 per game Queens (NC) allows.
 Queens (NC) averages 4.8 made 3-pointers per game this season, 1.6 fewer made shots on average than the 6.4 per game North Alabama gives up.

-The Lions and Royals meet Thursday for the first time in ASUN play this season.
+The Lions and Royals face off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Charity Gallegos is scoring 12.6 points per game with 3.3 rebounds and 3.6 assists for the Lions.
-Alyssa Clutter is averaging 7.6 points and 6.2 rebounds while shooting 48.4% over the last 10 games.
+TOP PERFORMERS: Charity Gallegos is averaging 12.6 points and 3.6 assists for the Lions.
+Cameron Jones is averaging nine points over the last 10 games.

 Jordyn Weaver is averaging 13.6 points and 7.7 rebounds for the Royals.
 Dayuna Colvin is averaging 9.5 points over the last 10 games.